 Ranking among private schools in Utah for percentage of faculty with advanced degrees (80%)*

 Lower than national average student to teacher ratios for private schools (national average is 13:1)*

 Higher than state average diversity in student body (state average is 22%)*

 Participation in annual community service activities by student body (supporting organizations such as Wheeler Farm, Utah Food Bank, and Operation Cover Up)

 Our Mission & Values

-Summit Christian Academy (SCA) highly values and encourages an active relationship with Jesus Christ for each child via daily worship, prayer and Bible based teaching in the classroom, worship in song, twice yearly Week of Prayer, regular community service and outreach activities, teaching and modeling of Christian values and a Bible-based worldview philosophic belief system.
+Summit Christian Academy (SCA) highly values and encourages an active relationship with Jesus Christ for each child via daily worship, prayer and Bible based teaching in the classroom, worship in song, twice yearly Week of Prayer, regular community service and outreach activities, teaching and modeling of Christian values and a Bible-based belief system.